 Each Date with Death Club can be tailored to meet the needs of the community where it takes place, the interests of the participants, and the skills of the facilitator.

-The curriculum contains detailed information on each of the topics.
-Sessions are typically structured to be just over two hours long.
+The curriculum contains detailed information on each of the topics all related to death education.
+Sessions are typically structured to be 2 1/2 hours long.

 Its use is available to those with positive, justice-affirming, generative intention and impact in their community and this world.